Depression

 This target will be stimulated at “high frequency” (usually 10 Hz) in case of stimulation on the left hemisphere, or at “low frequency” (1Hz) in case of stimulation on the right hemisphere.

-The optimisation of the expected therapeutic effect of rTMS requires rigorous control, over the course of the sessions, of the procedure for locating the stimulation probe in relation to the target cortical area.
+The optimisation of the expected therapeutic effect of rTMS requires rigorous control, over the course of the sessions, of the procedure for locating the stimulation probe in relation to the target cortical area3.

 This control is carried out by the Syneika One neuronavigator.